-During collective bargaining for the mid-contract re-opener, the Employer indicated that it may wish to explore the opportunity to acquire and operate non-union stores and banners.
+During collective bargaining, the Employer indicated that it may wish to explore the opportunity to acquire and operate non-union stores and banners, including grocery stores, convenience stores, drug stores and/or pharmacies.

 While the parties discussed changes to LOU #7 in bargaining, ultimately the parties did not reach agreement on changes to LOU #7.
 However, the Parties did reach an agreement that notwithstanding LOU#7, and notwithstanding and without prejudice to either party's position with respect to the Union's bargaining agency under this collective agreement or any other collective agreement: